A Tradition in the English Classroom Has A Modern Touch

-In the third quarter of each academic year at Avon, each section of English works through a poetry curriculum.
+In the second quarter of each academic year at Avon, each section of English works through a poetry curriculum.
 In Mrs. Kate Doemland’s English sections, she has utilized the technology our boys are most comfortable with to bring the curriculum into more familiar territory: the internet.

 In anticipation of our annual poetry recitation, students in Mrs. Doemland’s English 2 and English 3 class created Google Sites to showcase the body of the work they produced during their poetry unit.
 The goal was to read, write, research, connect, and produce a collected visual and aural experience with their poem and poet in a way that makes their recitation personal and powerful.

 Here, Mrs. Doemland shares a few examples of her students’ websites, and prefaces her students’ work with words from Poet Laureate Joy Harjo: